|Front Office Biographies|

 Special Assistant to the President & CEO

-One of the most respected and experienced executives in baseball, Roland Hemond is in his eighth season during his second tour of duty with the Arizona Diamondbacks in 2015.
+One of the most respected and experienced executives in baseball, Roland Hemond is in his ninth season during his second tour of duty with the Arizona Diamondbacks in 2016.
 He rejoined the D-backs midway through the 2007 season as Special Assistant to the President & CEO and in 2011, was selected as the second recipient of the Buck O'Neil Lifetime Achievement Award by the National Baseball Hall of Fame and Museum's Board of Directors for his extraordinary efforts to enhance the game's positive impact on society.
 Presented with the award in Cooperstown, N.Y., the honor is bestowed upon an individual whose efforts broadened the game's appeal and whose character, integrity and dignity is comparable to the late O'Neil, who passed away in 2006 after eight decades of contributions to the game.
 O'Neil was honored as the first recipient of the award in 2008.